brainix/pottery/README.md

 *Limitations:*

-1. Arguments to the function must be hashable
+1. Arguments to the function must be hashable.
-2. Return values from the function must be JSON serializable
+2. Return values from the function must be JSON serializable.

 In general, you should only use `redis_cache()` when you want to reuse previously computed values.
 Accordingly, it doesn&rsquo;t make sense to cache